Vishwa Yoga

 For those who DO wish to teach formally...

 Let's be honest!
-Being honest is actually another simple way of speaking to the deepest goals of yoga.
+Enlightenment itself has been described as deep and complete self-honesty.
 And so, to be honest, becoming a good teacher will not come from this or any course in only a few months time.
-Becoming a good yoga teacher will come from doing lots and lots of yoga yourself as well as doing lots of teaching and experimenting and teaching...!
-However, with our training you will find that along the way to gaining experience in teaching you will primarily be acquiring an accelerated continuum of never-ending wisdom. ~Therefore, we do not waste too much time with that which will come naturally over time, and best through time, but rather we strive to work on building that strong, deep and wide foundation.
+Becoming a good yoga teacher will come from doing lots and lots of yoga yourself as well as doing lots of teaching to others, and experimenting, and teaching, and more and continued study, experimenting, and more teaching...!
+However, with our training you will find that along the way to gaining experience in teaching you will primarily be rooting into a very fertile soil that gives you an accelerated path into a continuum of never-ending wisdom. ~Therefore, we do not waste too much time with that which will come naturally over time, and best through time, but rather we strive to work on building that strong, deep and wide foundation.
 Learning how to learn is our method.
-Aspiring to a yogic life of deep self honesty and expression is how we master it!
+Sincerely Aspiring to a yogic life of deep self honesty and expression is how we master it!

 You can lecture and discuss with a child on how to be an adult, but what good will it do them until they have had the proper time to grow?
 A mid-life crisis is merely information for someone in their mid-20's.
 Similarly the grass will grow with water and fertilizer, but hurriedly pulling up upon it will do nothing but make it become or feel uprooted.
 Or as Sri Rajneesh has said, If you go in a hurry you will never truly arrive.
 The same is with yoga.
-Lessons will be there, but the skills that bring those lessons to life will come through successively deepening life experiences.
-Therefore, our focus is not so much on how to master everything about yoga Now, or in 4 months, a year, or however long it takes you to complete one of our trainings!
+Lessons will be there, but the skills that bring those lessons to life will come through successively deepening life experiences (aka challenges).
+Therefore, our focus is not so much on how to master everything about yoga Now, in several months, a year, or however long it takes you to complete one of our trainings!
 Instead we aim to give you a strong, deep and wide foundation from which you can gather and uphold an eternal treasury of precious wisdom.
+To dig your hands and hearts into this treasure like a plant roots into the soil, to abundantly blossom and be fruitful.

 Teacher Certification